agusdmb/autofake/README.md

     return requests.get("https://www.example.com/data").json()
 ```

-## Why use FakeIt
+## Why use AutoFake

-FakeIt helps to isolate your code from external dependencies, making it easy to
+AutoFake helps to isolate your code from external dependencies, making it easy
-test and debug your code.
-It also helps to reduce the cost of network requests
+to test and debug your code.
+It also helps to reduce the cost of network
-and database calls during development and testing.
+requests and database calls during development and testing.

 ## Conclusion

-FakeIt is a simple, yet powerful library for managing your code's dependencies.
+AutoFake is a simple, yet powerful library for managing your code's
-It helps to isolate your code from external dependencies, making it easy to
+dependencies.
+It helps to isolate your code from external dependencies, making
-test and debug your code.
+it easy to test and debug your code.

 ## Contributing

-To contribute to FakeIt, simply fork the repository and create a pull request
+To contribute to AutoFake, simply fork the repository and create a pull request
 with your changes.

 ## License

-FakeIt is licensed under the MIT License.
+AutoFake is licensed under the MIT License.
 See the LICENSE file for more
 information.